Round and Turn

 Initiative

 Initiative is used to track order of Turns in Conflict.
-It represents decisive position and ability to use full extent of abilities.
+It represents decisive position and ability to use full extent of the characters abilities.

 Conflict is Initiated by an action someone has stakes in preventing.
 Attacking is an obvious Initiating action but running when told not to move could Initiate a Conflict.